Laboratory Studies

 Children with a clinical diagnosis of ventricular hypertrophy should undergo appropriate laboratory evaluation to rule out other etiologies of hypertrophic cardiomyopathy (HCM).

-No specific laboratory testing is required in patients diagnosed with HCM; however, genetic testing should be considered and is currently available for 9 sarcomeric genes, including MYH7, MYBPC3, TNNT2, TNNI3, TNNC1, TPM1, ACTC, MYL2, and MYL3 and one regulator CAV3.
+No specific laboratory testing is required in patients diagnosed with HCM; however, genetic testing should be considered and is available for 9 sarcomeric genes, including MYH7, MYBPC3, TNNT2, TNNI3, TNNC1, TPM1, ACTC, MYL2, and MYL3 and one regulator CAV3.
 Approximately 50-80% of patients have positive results.
 If the genotype of the proband is determined, mutation testing is available and should be used to identify additional family members with HCM.
-Genetic testing is now also available for the storage disorders with ventricular hypertrophy.
+Genetic testing is also available for the storage disorders with ventricular hypertrophy.
+[17]

 Electrocardiography

-Common electrocardiographic (ECG) findings in individuals with HCM include ST-T wave abnormalities and left ventricular hypertrophy (see the image below).
+Common electrocardiographic (ECG) findings in individuals with hypertrophic cardiomyopathy (HCM) include ST-T wave abnormalities and left ventricular hypertrophy (see the image below).
 Other findings include axis deviation (right or left), conduction abnormalities (eg, PR prolongation or bundle branch block), sinus bradycardia with ectopic atrial rhythm, and atrial enlargement.
-In a genetic syndrome due to mutations in AMP-activated PRKAG2, HCM has been associated with inherited Wolff-Parkinson-White syndrome and conduction defects.
+[18] In a genetic syndrome due to mutations in AMP-activated PRKAG2, HCM has been associated with inherited Wolff-Parkinson-White syndrome and conduction defects.

-ECG of a 16-year-old with hypertrophic cardiomyopathy (HCM), demonstrating left ventricular hypertrophy pattern and "pseudo-preexcitation."
 Uncommon findings include an abnormal and prominent Q wave in the anterior precordial and lateral limb leads, a short PR interval with QRS suggestive of preexcitation, atrial fibrillation (a poor prognostic sign), and P-wave abnormalities (including left atrial enlargement).

 Holter monitoring